This page specifies the processing and distribution of a draft for CEN Enquiry.

 1.9 During Enquiry, the Societal Stakeholder Organizations (SSO) that are referred to as Annex III organizations in EU Regulation 1025/2012 and that signed a partnership agreement with CEN or CENELEC - at present ANEC, ECOS and ETUC - have the right to submit an Opinion on the draft standards.

 The SSO Secretariat fills in the Opinion template and sends it to the CEN and CENELEC Technical Board Secretariat (firstname.lastname@example.org) for handling following the agreed mechanism .

 1.10 During Enquiry AFNOR, BSI or DIN consult their stakeholders during the enquiry process on whether translation into all the official language versions prior to formal vote is needed.
 If deemed necessary by the stakeholders, e.g. in case of highly sensitive draft standards, AFNOR, BSI or DIN may request an optional translation period at Formal Vote stage.

 1.11 The E-balloting system automatically closes the ballot once the deadline is reached.
 One day after the deadline of the CEN Enquiry, CCMC establishes the voting report, compiles the comments received and dispatches both the voting report and the comments via E-Trans to the CEN National Members, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the TC Chairperson and TC Secretary.

-1.12 The TC Secretary circulates the Enquiry voting report and the compiled comments, together with the assessments of the New Approach Consultant(s), if any, to the TC members.
+1.12 The TC Secretary circulates the Enquiry voting report and the compiled comments, together with the assessments of the HAS Consultant(s), if any, to the TC members.

 1.13 Each comment resulting from the CEN Enquiry, irrespective of whether a positive vote on the draft has been given by the individual countries, is analysed and evaluated, and a decision is taken.